 1986

-year music was the main topic.
+half of the year music was the main topic.

-With Black Celebration DM mixed the third
+With Black Celebration, DM mixed the third

 album in Berlin.

-David: "I can't work in England anymore.
+Dave: "I can't work in England anymore.
 It's funny.
 The studio is

 right next to the Berlin Wall but none of us has ever been to the East.
 Martin